akshetpandey/react-native-cronet/README.md

 #### iOS

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
+1. In XCode, in the project navigator, right-click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-cronet` and add `RNCronet.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNCronet.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-4. Add `pod 'Cronet'` as a dependency in your iOS `Podfile` and run `pod install`, alternatively manaually link [Cronet.framework](https://github.com/akshetpandey/Cronet.framework/releases/latest) to your project
+4. Add `pod 'Cronet'` as a dependency in your iOS `Podfile` and run `pod install`, alternatively manually link [Cronet.framework](https://github.com/akshetpandey/Cronet.framework/releases/latest) to your project
 5. Run your project (`Cmd+R`)<

 #### Android